bjcosta/landscaping/pond/ponds.md

 This angle of slope will suffice providing pond depth does not exceed 4 feet.
 As depth increases this angle should also increase.
 OSHA stipulates that for depths up to 8 feet this angle should be at least 30 degrees from vertical.
 These aforementioned angles also assume that this excavation is in fairly compacted and undisturbed soil.
 All other soils will likely require a larger angle.

+## Safety

+It is important that the design considers safety of children and also animals (You dont want an animal getting stuck and drowned in your pond).
+A typical ecosystem pond is usually designed with various levels of shallow shelves giving a gradual change to depth than say a typical Koi pond.

+Additionally lining the bottom with rocks also makes it easier to purchase and get back out of the pond if an accident does happen than a bare exposed slippery liner.

+Nothing is child proof, but this needs to be considered.

+There are things you can do with pond positioning, edge treatment and planting choices to help make it a little safer.
+Having the main approaches to the pond be shallow with a rocked in bottom is probably a key item to consider here along with planting higher barriers in areas it would be less safe to approach from.

 ## Underlay + Concrete: